cyverse/ds-irods-rs-build/README.md

 an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.
 It also generates the `irods-svc` script.
-This script can be used to start and stop a container with the resource running in it. `irods-svc start` creates and starts a detached container named `rs` with the resource server running, and `irods-svc stop` stops and removes the `rs` container.
+This script can be used to start and stop a container with the resource running in it. `irods-svc start <env-file>` creates and starts a detached container named `rs` with the resource server running where `<env-file>` is the name of a file holding required environment variables. `irods-svc stop` stops and removes the `rs` container.

 As its first command line argument, `build-cyverse-rs` expects the tag that will be assigned to the generated imaged.
 It also accepts an optional second argument